-The true abilities of referees are not only demonstrated during play, they are seen during those times when there is little or nothing going on.
+The actual abilities of referees are not only demonstrated during play; they are seen during those times when little or nothing is happening.

-Before the game: Officials have a lot of specific things to do before the game (checking the field, players and game balls.
-Having a pre-game, holding discussions with coaches, captains and other officials, performing coin toss, …) but miss on other insights by not observing some pre-game activities going on around them.
+Before the game: Officials have a lot of specific things to do before the game (checking the field, players, and game balls.
+Having a pre-game, holding discussions with coaches, captains, and other officials, performing coin toss, …) but miss on additional insights by not observing some pre-game activities going on around them.

-For example, is one team warming up while another is just sitting around waiting for the whistle?
-Is one team practicing specific drills for set plays, long shots on goal or corner kicks?
+For example, is one team warming up while another sits around waiting for the whistle?
+Is one team practicing specific drills for set plays, long shots on goal, or corner kicks?

-Who if anyone is in charge of a team’s warm-up activities, a player, a coach?
+Who, if anyone, is in charge of a team’s warm-up activities, a player or a coach?
 A coach in charge of the pre-game may be a coach who choreographs the players’ movements on the field as well.
 Did the team arrive together and on time?
 Are the players talking to one another as they pass the ball around?
 Is there a player on the team who seems to be the leader?
 How is one team reacting to the other?

-Just as referees can obtain a lot of information about a team while going about their pre-game responsibilities, players, coaches and fans evaluate the referees by their initial appearance and performance.
+Just as referees can obtain much information about a team while going about their pre-game responsibilities, players, coaches, and fans evaluate the referees by their initial appearance and performance.

-During the game: Soccer games involve continuous action and movement but there are those times when there is little or nothing going on.
-Stoppages when goals are scored, balls go out of play, fouls are called, injuries occur, substitutions are requested are all times when referees need to be busy.
+During the game: Soccer games involve continuous action and movement, but there are those times when little or nothing happens.
+Stoppages when goals are scored, balls go out of play, fouls are called, injuries occur, and substitutions are requested are all times when referees need to be busy.
 That is not a time to relax and lose focus.

 Moving around during those times rather than standing still is a good idea.

-As you move it makes it harder for players to mark you and confront you.
-It allows you to position yourself for whatever is going to take place next.
-A referee in motion can accelerate faster than a standing one and can get in the correct position faster.
+As you move, it makes it harder for players to mark and confront you.
+It allows you to position yourself for whatever will occur next.
+A referee in motion can accelerate faster than a standing one and get in the correct position more quickly.

-Postgame: Just because the final whistle sounds does not mean that you are done.
+Postgame: Just because the final whistle sounds does not mean you are done.
 Officials should come together quickly and leave the field together.
-The score and scorers need to be verified, game reports filled out and signed, any information needed for misconduct or sendoffs needs to be gathered at this time.
+The score and scorers need to be verified, game reports filled out and signed, and any information needed for misconduct or sendoffs needs to be gathered at this time.
 Player passes need to be returned to the teams.
-Any last minute discussions, sharing of information or debriefing regarding the match should be done then.
+Any last-minute discussions, sharing of information, or debriefing regarding the match should be done then.